bpbond/srdb/README.md

 Date		|	Change
 ----------- | ------------------------------------------------------------
+20140827	|	Shifted from google code to github (no data changes).
 20131218	|	Pubs from 2012 added (466 new records).
 Two new fields (measurement interval and annual coverage); renamed CO2_method to Meas_method; many corrections to older data; new R script for error-checking and mapping; removed kmz file.
 20120510	|	Pubs from 2011 added, many other corrections to temp models.
 Figshare doi: 10.6084/m9.figshare.868954.
 20110524	|	A few late-breaking studies added, and kmz file updated